armory/docs/content/en/docs/spinnaker-user-guides/policy-engine/policy-engine-use.md

 While simple cases can be validated by the Policy Engine during a pipeline's configuration, there are a number of cases that can only be addressed at runtime.
 By nature, Spinnaker's pipelines can be dynamic, resolving things like SpEL and Artifacts just in time for them.
 This means there are external influences on a pipeline that are not known at save time.
 To solve for this issue, the Policy Engine can validate pipelines when they run to but before deployments make it to your cloud provider.

-As an example, let's use Policy Engine to prevent Kubernetes LoadBalancer Services being deployed with open SSH ports.

 ### Writing a policy

 Deployment validation works by mapping an OPA policy package to a Spinnaker deployment task.
-For example, deploying a Kubernetes Service is done using the Deploy (Manifest) stage, so we'll write a policy that applies to that task.
+For example, deploying a Kubernetes Service is done using the Deploy (Manifest) stage.
+The following example is a policy that applies to that task.

 ```json
 # Notice the package.
 The package maps to the task you want to create a policy for.